-I graduated this past May from Cornell University with a double major in biological engineering and biological sciences.
-Within biology, I concentrated in computational biology with an additionally strong focus in ecology and ecological applications of computation, because of my personal career ambitions.
-I intend to study large carnivores, especially tigers, with a heavy focus on mathematical and modeling approaches.
-To this end, I am beginning my doctorate in Environment and Resources at Wisconsin-Madison this fall, studying large carnivores with Bayesian modeling techniques.
+I graduated from Cornell University in 2016 with dual bachelor degrees in biological engineering and biological sciences.
+Within biology, I concentrated in computational biology with an additionally strong focus in ecology and ecological applications of computation.
+I am currently working on my doctorate in Environment and Resources at Wisconsin-Madison, studying tiger ecology and conservation with sub-field foci on predator ecology, and modeling population dynamics.

 My tutoring strategy is to tackle topics of highest combined difficulty and priority first, and to do so in a manner that accommodates both myself and my student.
 I've found in past teaching experiences that the most rewarding and meaningful results come from direct engagement with students, and so that is what I aim to do.
 I've had experience with several modes of teaching and learning, and I am confident that I can successfully adapt my style to any student's needs.